castle-engine/castle-engine/packages/delphi/README.md

     And `designide` includes unit `ToolsAPI` which is in turn used by `CastleInternalDelphiDesignUtils` unit.

 - As Delphi IDE is 32-bit right now, note that you can use _"Install"_ on a package only when the platform is set to _"Windows 32-bit"_.

+- `castle_engine_window.bpl` has all supported CGE platforms, just like `castle_engine.bpl` .

+- `castle_engine_window.bpl` cannot be installed in Delphi IDE, to secure us from an important mistake:

+    `TCastleWindow` and `TCastleApplication` inside `CastleWindow` unit may talk to widgetsets directly, e.g. using WinAPI.
+Doing this could conflict with normal working of Delphi IDE -- there are some things that are essentially set application-wide on the widgetset (like WinAPI) and all libraries (VCL, FMX, and `TCastleWindow`) have to set these things assuming "we are the only library through which user integrates with this widgetset".

+    Note: We actually do not talk to widgetsets until `Application` singleton is initialized, and even then we defer any "dangerous" initialization to when it is really necessary (usually creation of `TCastleWindow`, eventually querying e.g. `Application.ScreenWidth`).
+And from Delphi IDE, neither `TCastleWindow` nor `TCastleApplication` should ever need to be created, nothing should call `Application` making the singleton initialized.

+    ...
+But just in case we'll make a mistake (e.g. `CastleWindow` initialization does, by mistake, some call to WinAPI, maybe indirectly) it is better to keep these units to never be installed in Delphi IDE.
+They should never be needed at design-time anyway.

 - We put output in the default directory determined by Delphi, which will be like `C:\Users\Public\Documents\Embarcadero\Studio\22.0\Bpl` .